- Server Settings

 - clear: Clear the queue of a worker immediately.

-The other commands should not be needed, instead of starting / stopping or restarting workers use the supplied start.sh (it stops all workers and starts them all up again).
+The other commands should not be required, instead of starting / stopping or restarting workers use the supplied start.sh (it stops all workers and starts them all up again).
 For further instructions on how to use the console commands for the workers, visit the CakeResque list of commands.

 - Id: The job's ID (this is the ID of the job's metadata stored in the default datastore, not to be confused with the process ID stored in the redis database and used by the workers)